 To create a bio in My Account > Hubs > About the Author, follow these steps:

 - Visit the page

 - Enter your bio in the box at the top.
 It must be 140 characters or less.

-- To add Hubs to your Bio, click on the add buttons next to each Hub title.
-Use the search box to find specific Hubs.
+- To add articles to your Bio, click on the add buttons next to each title.
+Use the search box to find specific articles.

 - Click Save.